thephpleague/url/4.0/services/scheme-registration.md

 ### Getting the standard port

 To get the standard port for a given scheme you can use the `SchemeRegistry::getPort` method.
-This method will return a `Url\Port` object representing the found standard port or an `InvalidArgumentException` if the scheme is unknown or invalid.
+This method will return a `Uri\Port` object representing the found standard port or an `InvalidArgumentException` if the scheme is unknown or invalid.

 ~~~php
 use League\Uri\Services\SchemeRegistry;